 Although it may appear that an insurance adjuster is on your side and working to help you, his or her goal is to reduce the amount of money the insurance company pays for your claim.
 The adjuster’s only focus is on representing the best interests of the insurance company.
 They are not interested in helping you.

-When dealing with insurance adjusters after a car crash in New Jersey, our lawyers recommend that you follow these tips to ensure your rights are protected throughout the process.
+When dealing with insurance adjusters after an accident in New Jersey, our experienced car accident lawyers in New Jersey recommend that you follow these tips to ensure your rights are protected throughout the process.